OSOceanAcoustics/echopop/docs/FEAT_implementation/workflows.md

 A useful way to think about workflow design is to treat each script as a sequence of interchangeable stages.

-**Input translation**

-Local source files are transformed into Echopop compatible tables and dictionaries.
+- **Input translation**: Local source files are transformed into Echopop compatible tables and dictionaries.

-**Data conditioning**

-Rules are applied for exclusions, corrections, joins, and harmonization.
+- **Data conditioning**: Rules are applied for exclusions, corrections, joins, and alignments.

-**Analytical configuration**

-Script parameters define options for strata, kriging behavior, diagnostics, and runtime controls.
+- **Analytical configuration**: Script parameters define options for strata, kriging behavior, diagnostics, and runtime controls.

-**Estimation and modeling**

-Shared package functions produce standardized population estimates.
+- **Estimation and modeling**: Shared package functions produce standardized population estimates.

-**Reporting and comparison**

-Outputs are written, visualized, and optionally compared across software or across years.
+- **Reporting and comparison**: Outputs are written, visualized, and optionally compared across software or across years.

 Because these stages are separable, users can customize any part of a workflow while keeping the remaining stages stable.
 This supports local flexibility and preserves reproducible scientific processing.